term-llm

 Agents are named workflow bundles.
 An agent can carry its own system prompt, provider and model preferences, tool permissions, MCP servers, shell allowlists, and turn limits.

 That means you can stop restating the same intent over and over.
-Use @reviewer when you want review behavior, @codebase when you want repository exploration, @researcher when you want web-backed investigation, and so on.
+Use @reviewer when you want review behavior, @codebase when you want repository exploration, @web-researcher when you want web-backed investigation, and so on.

 Using agents